EloquentOps/retool-ai-chat-plus/README.md

 **Best Practice**: Use OpenAI GPT-4.1 for optimal results, especially in production environments.

-We've experienced a good compromise of reliability and cost with OpenAI o3-mini
+We've found a good compromise between reliability and cost with OpenAI o3-mini